Other World Computing: 1990s

-In 1992, LRO Computer Sales shifted focus to computers by offering hard drives to its customers.
-In 1993, LRO Computer Sales incorporated in the state of Illinois under the name New Concepts Development Corporation (NCDC).
-The company then moved into a 2,500-square-foot office space, which expanded to about 6,500-square feet over the next eight years.
-In 1994, O'Connor renamed LRO Computers Sales "Other World Computing" (OWC), which operates doing business as NCDC.
+1992 - LRO Computer Sales shifted focus to computers by offering hard drives to its customers.

+1993 - LRO Computer Sales was incorporated in the state of Illinois under the name New Concepts Development Corporation (NCDC).
+The company then moved into a 2,500-square-foot office space, which expanded to about 6,500 square feet over the next eight years.

+1994 - O'Connor renamed LRO Computers Sales "Other World Computing" (OWC), which operates doing business as NCDC.
 OWC shipped its first OWC-branded acceleration products in 1995 followed by the introduction of the Mercury G3 ZIF upgrade line in 1999.

 2000s

 OWC expanded and introduced the Mercury Classic Elite line of external storage and offered an iPod case.
 OWC announced a portable FireWire drive and a FireWire/USB combination product in 2003.

 Later on, OWC launched www.fastermac.net, a Macintosh-only Internet access service that provided dial-up access throughout the U.S. specifically for Macintosh computer users in 2003.

-In 2004, the company also began offering an iPod battery replacement program and introduced the miniStack line of drives to complement Apple's Mac mini.
-In 2006, OWC introduced the first Dual-HD external FireWire drive RAID available up to 1.5 TB and became the first third party company with memory modules and upgrade kits for the Intel-based Mac Pro.
+2004 - The company also began offering an iPod battery replacement program and introduced the miniStack line of drives to complement Apple's Mac mini.

+2006 - OWC introduced the first Dual-HD external FireWire drive RAID available up to 1.5 TB and became the first third-party company with memory modules and upgrade kits for the Intel-based Mac Pro.
 It met Apple specifications and was the first to introduce a Quad Interface external hard drive combining FireWire 800, FireWire 400, USB 2.0, and eSATA connection options in one product – the OWC Mercury Elite-AL Pro Quad Interface.

-In January 2007, OWC announced it would be the US distributor of the Axiotron Modbook.
+2007 - OWC announced it would be the US distributor of the Axiotron Modbook.